Konfekt/vim-notmuch-addrlookup/README.md

     ```sh
         PATH=$PATH:~/bin
     ```

+   If the executable `notmuch-addrlookup` is unavailable, but `notmuch` is, then `notmuch address` will be used instead;
+   whose results are however less pertinent.

 2. If you like to filter out most probably impersonal e-mail addresses such as those that come from mailer daemons or accept no reply, then try adding